Deciphering Solar Magnetic Activity: 140 Years Of The `Extended Solar Cycle' -- Mapping the Hale Cycle: Historical Picture

 Interestingly, practically identical patterns were published in contemporary work by \cite{1931MNRAS..91..797L} although Bocchino was the first to publish the tables in addition to graphics.
 We should also note that Lockyer was extending an earlier analysis, from nearly three decades earlier by the same author \citep{1903MNRAS..63..481L} where the first three decades of observation from the Kew Observatory---using technology that was shared with colleagues in Arcetri---showed patterns in filament (and prominence) evolution \citep{1892MmSSI..20..135R}.
 Bocchino and Lockyer independently verified each others' analyses---the latter formed a connection to the morphology of the corona at total solar eclipses that we will appeal to in the very next section.
 The clear excursions of the highest latitude filaments from a perch around 55\degree\ latitude were noted by all early authors.

 Similar to the work of Bocchino, \cite{1975SoPh...44..225H} presented diagnostics of the systematic evolution of filaments as observed continuously from the Paris Observatory at Meudon from 1919 until 1973.
-Figure~\ref{fig:f4} presents an analogous figure to Fig.~\ref{fig:f3} demonstrates the Meudon monthly filament density, position of the highest latitude filaments present, the maxima of the filament density and the monthly number of filaments present on the solar disk.
+Figure~\ref{fig:f4} presents an analogous figure to Figure~\ref{fig:f3} demonstrates the Meudon monthly filament density, position of the highest latitude filaments present, the maxima of the filament density and the monthly number of filaments present on the solar disk.
 From this longer time series the persistent, overlapping, pattern in the filament density maxima is clear.

 The Kislovodsk Mountain Astronomical Station of the Russian Academy of Sciences has a filament record of comparable length of that from Meudon, and is extended to the present day \citep{2016SoPh..291.1115T}.
-Analogous to Fig.~\ref{fig:f3} and Fig.~\ref{fig:f4} we present the record of filaments catalogued at Kislovodsk from 1959 to 2018 in Fig.~\ref{fig:f5}.
+Analogous to Figure~\ref{fig:f3} and Figure~\ref{fig:f4} we present the record of filaments catalogued at Kislovodsk from 1959 to 2018 in Figure~\ref{fig:f5}.
 Where we again show (from top to bottom), the monthly filament density, position of the highest latitude filaments present, the maxima of the filament density and the monthly number of filaments present on the solar disk.
 The persistent, overlapping, pattern in the filament density maxima is also clearly visible in this dataset.

 We note that the departure from around 55\degree\ is synchronized (in both solar hemispheres) with the terminator events at the solar equator \citep{2019arXiv190109083M} as indicated by the dashed vertical lines in the plot.
 These ``rush to the poles'' (RTTP) events mark the passage of the (global-scale) highest latitude magnetic neutral line as part of the polar magnetic reversal \citep{1961ApJ...133..572B, 1989SoPh..119..323S}.